johnkstockton/johnkstockton.github.com/_posts/2012-12-12-logging-post.md

     2012-11-01 13:00:10,647 [main] INFO  spark.SparkContext - Starting job: aggregate at MyAwesomeSourceFile.scala:86
     2012-11-01 13:00:25,169 [main] INFO  spark.SparkContext - Job finished: aggregate at MyAwesomeSourceFile.scala:86, took 14.521604475 s

-To make use of this configuration, save it into a text file, and then in your scala code, add these lines:
+To make use of this configuration, first save it into a text file.
+Then if you add it to your classpath, it will automatically get picked up.
+In particular, with Spark you can just drop it in the "conf" directory, as that is already on the classpath by default.
+Or, you can configure it via code with:

      import org.apache.log4j.PropertyConfigurator;
      PropertyConfigurator.configure(propertyFile)